matomo-org/developer-documentation/docs/master/Piwik/Piwik.md

 ### `checkUserHasSomeAdminAccess()` <a name="checkUserHasSomeAdminAccess"></a>

-Check user has admin access to any sites
+Checks that the current user has admin access to at least one site.

 #### Signature

 - It is a **public static** method.
 - It does not return anything.
 - It throws one of the following exceptions:
-    - [`Exception`](http://php.net/class.Exception) &mdash; if user doesn&#039;t have admin access to any sites
+    - [`Exception`](http://php.net/class.Exception) &mdash; if user doesn&#039;t have admin access to any site.

 ### `isUserHasViewAccess()` <a name="isUserHasViewAccess"></a>

-Returns true if the user has view access to the sites
+Returns true if the user has view access to the requested list of sites.

 #### Signature